 For this project, you will design and implement an application that solves a real-world problem in Python.
 This project must be done in groups of a minimum of 3 people each and a maximum of 5 people.
+The project should prominently feature aspects of Information Management, Secure Computing, Parallel Computing, and Distributed Computing.
 The final deliverable will be due at the end of the term.